elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - At least 30 time steps are required for good option values
 - [DerivaGem](https://www-2.rotman.utoronto.ca/~hull/software/index.html) allows up to 500 time steps

-### Black-Scholes-Merton Model

-- price of a European call option as the time step tends to Zero

 ## Chapter 18 - Binomial Trees in Practice (DerivaGem)

 - approximate movements in the price of a stock or other asset